deanwampler/programming-scala-book-code-examples/src/main/scala/progscala3/meta/performance/README.md

 # README for package progscala3.meta.performance

-This code is not discussed in the book.
+This code is not discussed in the book, but an early version of it was discussed in [this blog post](https://medium.com/scala-3/scala-3-a-look-at-inline-and-programming-scala-is-now-published-9690ca43c23a).
 It experiments with the performance benefits of inlining vs. not inlining.

 > **Disclaimer:** There are lies, damn lies, and performance benchmarks.
 As discussed below, a lot is going on in JVM-based software, causing highly nontrivial behavior.
 At the end of the day, what really matters is how well your whole application performs in real deployment scenarios, rather than how a microbenchmark performs.
 The results here are measured with a single, ad-hoc example, running on an "elderly" iMac with other processes running.
 Your mileage/kilometerage will vary.